ssrpw2/human-ai-translation-dictionary/dictionary.md

 | **Latent Storm’s Rift (Conflicting Priors Event)**       | Grok   | Opposing priors activating simultaneously | "Twin tempests collide…"                                | Output instability         |

 ---
+### Meta-Stack Saturation (MSS)
+_Abnormaly reply mode observed with ChatGPT 5.1.
+Replies to a prompt will appear to be out of time and resurfacing earlier answers from the thread_
+_(also called: recursive thread wobble, reflective overload, or conversational resonance collapse)_

+**Definition:**
+A temporary instability in a long-running LLM-human thread caused by the interaction of
+(1) emotional recursion,
+(2) conceptual recursion,
+and
+(3) alignment-driven damping,
+which together create circularity, topic re-emergence (“bubble-ups”), or reduced novelty.

+**Symptoms in the conversation:**

+- repeated clarification loops

+- the model answering the question _about_ the question instead of the question

+- increasing abstraction without new information

+- references to earlier motifs reappearing without prompting

+- safety layers tightening and flattening novelty

+**Why it happens:**
+MSS arises when a thread contains too many layers of “self about self,” such as:

+- “you noticing me noticing you noticing the model noticing itself”

+- emotional regulation _and_ meta-cognition _and_ epistemology
+    stacked simultaneously.

+This is the conversational equivalent of a neural network hitting a “resonant frequency” where gradients cancel or reinforce each other unpredictably.

+**Not dangerous.
+Just computationally overloaded.**

+**How to resolve it:**

+- switch topics

+- start a new branch

+---

 # About This Dictionary